 Wal-Mart and Amazon go Head to Head to Capture the Future of eCommerce

-Making their way toward the ring we have, in the yellow shorts, the battle from Seattle: Amazoooon!
-And, in the blue shorts, from the dirty south, it’s the store that always wants more: Wal-Maaaart!
+Making their way toward the ring we have, in the yellow shorts from Seattle: Amazoooon!
+And, in the blue shorts from the south, it’s the store that always wants more: Wal-Maaaart!

 While Amazon has been pursuing physical store integrations in its quest to carve out a greater online market share, Wal-Mart is countering by poking further into the online retail space.
 As Marcus Wohlsen wrote for Wired, “Wal-Mart has gone on a tech hiring frenzy. ...
 These days, Wal-Mart battles the Googles and Facebooks of Silicon Valley for engineering talent and sometimes wins.”